aldenso/firewalldtui/README.md

 # firewalldtui
-Don't take it as a complete utility, is just for practice at the moment.
+Don't take it as a complete utility, it's just for practice at the moment.

 This is a python based script with tui to administer firewalld for really lazy people.
-Is tested in python2 and need python2-pythondialog
+Is tested with python2 and need python2-pythondialog.

+Features enabled so far:
+Get status/version, services actions, ports actions.